-- the Official horse rental livery of the Los Angeles Equestrian Center.
+L.A.
+Horse Rentals - The official horse rental livery of the Los Angeles Equestrian Center.
 Horseback trail rides are led by an experienced guide.
 Riding helmets are provided free of charge (mandatory for under 18, optional for adults).

-- a riding school located on the grounds of the Los Angeles Equestrian Center.
+Traditional Equitation School - Horse riding school located on the grounds of the Los Angeles Equestrian Center.
 You can take lessons on your own horse or one of theirs.
 There are occasional student-rider shows that are free to the public for viewing.

-- (Glendale) has been home to a world-recognized collection of art and architecture since 1951.
+Forest Lawn Museum (Glendale) - Home to a world-recognized collection of art and architecture since 1951.
 The Forest Lawn Museum is free and has a permanent collection of western bronzes, stained glass, historical American pieces, original paintings, and cultural artifacts.
 The museum also has changing, temporary exhibits three times a year.

-- (Hollywood Hills) offers an idyllic landscape, showcasing a unique collection of American architecture and artworks that honor our country.
+Forest Lawn Hollywood Hills - An idyllic landscape, showcasing a unique collection of American architecture and artworks that honor our country.
 There are exhibits that pay tribute to early American heroes, such as the Birth of Liberty Mosaic, the Court of Liberty, Lincoln Terrace and more.
 There are also replicas of famous Revolutionary War sites, such as the Old North Church, made famous by Paul Revere's midnight ride.